NeelShah18/neelshah18.github.io/_posts/2017-03-15-Scopus-analysis.md

-# SCOPUS journal Data analysis of Indian Research
+### Research trend of AI in India

+**Introduction:**
-<p style="text-align: justify;">About: The main aim of this data analysis is to identify the ongoing research in Indian Universities and Indian Industry.
-It gives a basic answer about research source and trend with top authors and publication.
-It also shows the participation of Industry and Universities in research.
-Than it is compare to world's trend gathered from arxiv open source dataset.</p>
+<p style="text-align: justify;">The main aim of this data analysis is to identify the ongoing research in Indian Universities and Indian Industry.
+It gives us the basic answer about research realms and its trends in India.
+It also gives us a brief view of top authors and research papers.
+To understand it more deeply, we compare Indian research results with world's research results and it gives us some surprising differences in research trend.</p>

 **Note: All data is related to computer science field only.**